arty-arty/zkMatch/readme.md

 The proof relies on DDH - Decisional Diffie-Hellman assumption.
 It holds for elliptic curves with high embedding degree where pairings are not efficiently computable.

+When the adversary sees more tries.
+Breaking the system this way tranforms into finding multi-linear pairings.
+And there are [some additional reasons](https://crypto.stanford.edu/~dabo/papers/mlinear.pdf) why it seems difficult.

 # Why non-trivial

 The difficulty was that it involes two parties, say, student and professor.
 So it is a multi-party computation protocol.
 The professor holds a secret - the true answer.
 The hardest thing, this answer belongs to a very small set.
 Might be just three options for a multiple choice test.